Need help or assistance finding the right service? Call us on 0121 309 0444Request a Callback

 - Business Angel – An individual acting alone or as part of a group who invests in businesses in order to make a profit.
 Business angels will also often act in an advisory capacity for that business.
 Possible source of funding for SMEs

-- Bridging finance – Short term loan which can be arranged quickly.
+- Bridging finance – Short-term loan which can be arranged quickly.
 The loan can be used for many purposes; for example to allow a business to purchase a new commercial property before the original one has been sold, or to allow a buy-to-let investor to purchase at auction.
 Bridging loans are often expensive and therefore a repayments and an exit from this form of finance needs to considered as a priority.
 Find out more in Bridging Finance Explained.

 - CCJ – County Court Judgement.
 Appears on a borrower’s credit record for an unpaid debt for which the borrower has been taken to court to recover the monies

-- Consumer Credit Permission – the replacement for what was previously called the Consumer Credit Licence (CCL) which has always been amndatory for NACFB members.
+- Consumer Credit Permission – the replacement for what was previously called the Consumer Credit Licence (CCL) which has always been mandatory for NACFB members.
 Issued by the Financial Conduct Authority (FCA)

 - Capped rate – during specified period of cap, rate of interest charged on loan may not rise above a specific level